CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

 Book your boat connection

-Be sure to book your boat transfer in advance before you begin the trail.
-For more information, including making a booking, transfer times and costs, please contact Alexandra i-Site on +64 3 448 9515 or the Roxburgh Information Centre +64 3446 8920
+Be sure to book your boat trip in advance before beginning your trail journey.
+For more information, including making a booking, transfer times and costs, please contact Alexandra i-SITE on +64 3 448 9515 or the Roxburgh i-SITE +64 3446 8920

 Boat connections are provided by:

 © Clutha Gold & Roxburgh Gorege Trails - New Zealand - Website by B DESIGN